iliuta/ftms/README.md

-# HEAVY WORK IN PROGRESS
+# PowerTrain

-# FTMS Training App
+FTMS Training App

-I started this app because I bought a rowing machine :) and the free app I was using didn't have the features I wanted and only worked by setting the trainer resistance:
+I started this app because I bought a rowing machine (Domyos Woodrower from Decathlon) and the free app I was using didn't have the features I wanted and only worked by setting the trainer resistance:
 - target cadence
 - target speed

-By chance, the rowing machine supports FTMS protocol.
+By chance, the rowing machine supports FTMS bluetooth protocol.

 I also have a Zwift Hub indoor bike trainer and it's easier to play with it than with the rowing machine because it doesn't go in standby mode after a few minutes of inactivity.

-I was looking for a way to learn Flutter and this seemed like a good project to start with.

-It is based on flutter_ftms (https://github.com/Malte2036/flutter_ftms), a Flutter package for FTMS Bluetooth connectivity.
+The code is based on flutter_ftms (https://github.com/Malte2036/flutter_ftms), a Flutter package for FTMS Bluetooth connectivity.
 Nice work, BTW, it saves a lot of time for translating complicated hex bluetooth codes into meaningful, human readable data.

+# Supported machine types

+The machines MUST support the FTMS protocol.

+The app is intended to work with rowers only.
+I know it works with the Domyos Woodrower, probably with other FTMS rowers but I haven't tested them.
+Feedback is appreciated.

+But, if you activate developer mode in the settings, you may try indoor bikes as well.
+But, the trainer resistance control is not supported.

+External bluetooth heart rate monitors are supported.

+If you try the developer mode, you can also try cadence sensors for indoor bikes.

+# Disclaimer
+This is a personal project.
+Use it at your own risk.
+If you browse the code, you might see pieces of code that are not very clean or not covered by tests.
+That's all right, it's my playground.
+I don't have time to make it perfect, but I try to keep it working.
+Again, feedback is appreciated.

 ## Screenshots
 ![App Screenshot](doc/screen1.png)